 So, this technique can be really useful if you want to write relevant information.
 The reason being is your proper awareness of the situation.
 Moreover, these underlined keywords will play a vital role in preventing you from diverging from the topic.

-Remember, the purpose of account and report writing is to only provide the required information (and they are not like letter or speech), and writing extra and irrelevant information may harm you in some cases.
+Remember, the purpose of account and report writing is to only provide the required information (and they are not like letters or speech), and writing extra and irrelevant information may harm you in some cases.

 - Use simple words.